Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 Why birds use bird baths

 Not only do birds bathe in bird baths, but they also drink from them.
 They will use them daily to remove tiny parasites from their feathers and keep them clean.
 They will then preen their feathers, or coat them with a special protective oil that their body produces.
-Check out our article on how to provide water for birds if you want more info.

 Do birds need bird baths in the winter?